Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Introduction

 \item To establish a comprehensive foundation, we develop two models to characterize per-antenna radiation pattern reconfigurability within the tri-hybrid \ac{MIMO} architecture.
-The first model captures limited pattern selection, reflecting the operational principles of practical reconfigurable antennas and enabling realistic performance evaluation.
-The second model permits arbitrary radiation pattern generation via spherical harmonics decomposition, representing an idealized upper bound that may become achievable with future hardware advancements.
+The first model captures limited pattern selection, reflecting the practical operational principles of most existing reconfigurable antenna hardware.
+The second model permits arbitrary radiation pattern generation via spherical harmonics decomposition, representing an idealized upper bound that may become achievable with ongoing hardware advancements.
 Both models provide more tractable formulations compared to existing approaches, without introducing significant additional complexity.
-Furthermore, the derivation clearly shows how our models naturally reduce to the conventional \ac{MIMO} channel model, ensuring backward compatibility with prior work on traditional hybrid \ac{MIMO} systems.

-\item Using our developed models, we design two precoding algorithms based on the \ac{WMMSE} framework.
-These algorithms jointly optimize the digital, analog, and antenna-domain precoders in an alternating fashion, and incorporate practical \emph{per-antenna power constraints}, in contrast to the \emph{sum-power constraint} commonly assumed in the literature.
+\item Using the developed models, we design two precoding algorithms based on the \ac{WMMSE} framework.
+These algorithms jointly optimize the digital, analog, and antenna-domain precoders in an alternating fashion, and incorporate practical \emph{per-antenna power constraints}.
 Both algorithms exhibit quadratic (rather than exponential) complexity with respect to the number of \ac{BS} antennas, ensuring their practicality in large-scale \ac{MIMO} systems.

 \item We conduct extensive simulations to validate the considered tri-hybrid \ac{MIMO} system and the proposed algorithms.
 A ray-tracing-based channel generation is employed to emulate realistic propagation environments.
-Our simulations aim to answer the following key questions: \begin{itemize} \item[\textbf{Q1}] How much performance gain can be achieved by incorporating pattern-reconfigurable antennas into multi-user hybrid \ac{MIMO} systems, under both (i) current practical hardware limitations and (ii) ideal scenarios without any hardware limitation? \item[\textbf{Q2}] Can the introduction of reconfigurable radiation patterns reduce the required number of costly \ac{RF} chains and antennas without compromising performance? \end{itemize} \end{itemize}
+Our simulations aim to answer the following key questions: \begin{itemize} \item[\textbf{Q1}] How much performance gain can be achieved by incorporating pattern-reconfigurable antennas into multi-user hybrid \ac{MIMO} systems? {This question can be examined from two perspectives: (i) the ultimate potential of this technology, and (ii) the limits of current hardware.} \item[\textbf{Q2}] Can the introduction of reconfigurable radiation patterns reduce the required number of costly \ac{RF} chains and antennas without compromising performance? \end{itemize} \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:SACM} introduces the general signal and channel models.
 Section~\ref{sec:IARPR} extends the channel model to incorporate antenna radiation pattern reconfigurability, leading to the proposed Model~I and Model~II.
 Based on these two models, we propose corresponding tri-hybrid precoding algorithms in Sections~\ref{sec:algoM1} and~\ref{sec:algoM2}, respectively.
 Simulation results are presented in Section~\ref{sec:sims}, and conclusion is drawn in Section~\ref{sec:cons}.